viamrobotics/viam-python-sdk/module_generator/README.md

 # Module Generator Template

-This is the Python module template for [CLI module generator](https://docs.viam.com/cli/#module).
+> DISCLAIMER: This is the Python module template for what will eventually be a CLI module generator.
+It is very much a work in progress, and significant changes will follow.
+Using this is **NOT** recommended until it is ready.

 ## How to Use